Twitter Attribute Classification with Q-Learning on Bitcoin Price Prediction: Learning Algorithm

 In this prediction problem, an agent interacts with the environment, which is the Bitcoin market, and learns how to predict future prices based on Q-learning.
 For this purpose, we define a tuple $<\cS, \cA, r>$, as follows:

 \begin{itemize} \item {\bf \em State Space} $\cS$.
-As a state $s_t \in \cS$ of the agent at time $t,$ the actual Bitcoin price at that time is considered.
-The Bitcoin price is usually expressed with two decimal places.
-Let $AP_t$ be the actual Bitcoin price at time $t$.
-Then, the state is $s_t:= AP_t$.
-We assume that $s_t < M$ for a sufficiently large number $M<\infty$.
+As a state $s_t:=(AP_t, TS_t) \in \cS$ of the agent at time $t,$ where $AP_t$ is the actual Bitcoin price and $TS_t$ is the tweet sentiment score at time $t$, respectively.
+The Bitcoin price is usually expressed with two decimal places (e.g., 21,254.50 USD.) and we consider the tweet sentiment score as a discrete value after applying round to two decimal places.
+Hence, we note that the considered state space is also discrete.

 \item {\bf \em Action Space} $\cA$.
 The action $a_t \in \cA$ of the agent at time $t$ is defined as a prediction of the current Bitcoin price.
 However, to reduce the number of action states, the percentage of the current price increasing, decreasing, or not changing is selected.
 That is, the action space is the rate of the price change as a percentage, which is expressed by $\cA:=\{-1000,-999,...,0,...,999,1000\}$\footnote{This is because it rarely increases or decreases by more than 1000\% compared with the previous day in Bitcoin price prediction.}.
 For example, if the agent selects 50, it means that the agent predicts the next price by increasing the current price by 50\% of the current price; that is, $a_t = 1.5 \times AP_{t-1}$.
 We also denote this action by the predicted price $PP_t$ at time $t.$